thisisnsh/aithing/README.md

 ------------------------

 Satursday
-- Improve Context
-    - Setting to capture entire screen on @this
-    - Or allow to capture the portion
-    - and tap to capture just the app
+- Add cross on context image to remove
+- Cancel function - No duplication

 - Add Privacy Policy
 - Add Terms of Use